-Conversely, patients will report significant relief if the inferior pole of the patella is tipped up and away from the fad pad.
-This is achieved by pushing the superior border of the patella posteriorly which has a see-saw effect of subsequently lifting the inferior pole of the patella.
+Conversely, patients will report significant relief if the inferior pole of the patella is tipped up and away from the fad pad, which is achieved by pushing the superior border of the patella posteriorly.
+This has a see-saw effect of subsequently lifting the inferior pole of the patella.
 This offloads the fat pad from direct pressure from the patella, relieving symptoms.

 Excessive hyperextension of the knee predisposes the knee to fat pad impingement.
-Anterior pelvic tilt is seen commonly in ladies wearing high heel shoes.
+Anterior pelvic tilt is observed in ladies wearing high heels.
 This biomechanical position pushes the knee into hyperextension and also shorten the quadriceps specifically the rectus femoris.
 A tightened quadriceps pull the patella superiorly, which tilts the inferior pole posteriorly.
 The posterior displacement increases if the patella tendon is taut, especially in cases where the patient presents with pre-existing patella tendinopathy.
-It is thus no wonder a fat pad irritation can literally be hidden behind tendinopathy.
+It is no wonder a fat pad irritation can be hidden behind tendinopathy.

 Biomechanical factors therefore that are worth considering that may predispose an individual to such a condition are genu recurvatum, anterior pelvic tilt, tight quadriceps.

-Fat pad impingement can be easily mistaken as patella tendinopathy at first glance because of the location of the pain.
-The latter tends to produce localised pain on palpation of the tendon by bending the knee, which can be done superficially with the knee in a bent position.
+Fat pad impingement can be mistaken as patella tendinopathy at first glance because of the location of the pain.
+The latter tends to produce localised pain on palpation of the tendon by bending the knee.
+This can be done superficially with the knee in a bent position.